photoprism/photoprism-docs/docs/getting-started/docker.md

 # Running PhotoPrism with Docker

-We recommend using [Docker Compose](docker-compose.md) as it is easier to start with for beginners, and provides more comfort than the pure Docker command-line interface.
+We recommend using [Docker Compose](docker-compose.md) as it is easier to start with for beginners and provides more comfort than the pure Docker command-line interface.

 ### Step 1: Start the server ###